NoahFraiture/gang-bot/README.md

 ```tell``` : gpt can answer to you
 ```imagine``` : dall-e can create what you want

 backup will regularly save your polls, saved message and reminder in case of crash.
-A log file also save every command.
+A log file also save every command (openai logs save the api key by default, be carefull and don't share the logs.
 There's an option in the config file to save every message.
 False by default, privacy is important.